Strip galvanizing

 Strip galvanizing is a continuous process: The zinc coating is applied to both sides of a steel coil as it passes through a zinc bath.
 A thin iron-zinc alloy layer with a pure zinc layer on top is formed on the steel as a result of the process.
 The strip-galvanized steel is then further processed by forming, cutting and punching.

 Strip-galvanized products differ fundamentally from batch-galvanized products.
 The zinc coatings on strip-galvanized materials are usually between 7 and 42 µm thick.
-This means that the thickness of the zinc coating on batch-galvanized components is often 5-10 times thicker.
+This means that the thickness of the zinc coating on piece-galvanized components is often 5-10 times thicker.

 The layer thickness of the Sendzimir tape used for Niedax cable laying systems is 10-20 μm depending on the product group, taking into account the DIN EN 10346 test method in accordance with the three-surface test.
 Up to a material thickness of 2 mm, cut edges are protected against corrosion by the effect of "self-healing" or "cathodic protection".